arjentienkamp/ngx-mat-calendar/README.md

 this.calendarOptions = new CalendarOptions({
     enableAddEventButton: false,
     view: WEEK
-    // see CalendarOptions class for full list
+    // see CalendarOptions class for full list of options });
-});
 ```